4.2.5 The AAT review process

 Parties to a review

-The parties to AAT proceedings are the applicant, the Registrar and any other person entitled to apply for a review of the decision under CSRC Act section 89 (e.g. the other parent or a non-parent carer) (AAT Act section 30, CSRC Act section 95D section 97A).
+The parties to AAT proceedings are the applicant, the Registrar and any other person entitled to apply for a review of the decision under CSRC Act section 89 (for example, the other parent or a non-parent carer) (AAT Act section 30, CSRC Act section 95D section 97A).
 For most objection decisions and AAT first review decisions this will mean that all of the parties to the child support case are parties to the AAT review of the decision.

 Any person whose interests are affected by the objection decision can apply in writing to the AAT to be made a party to the review (AAT Act section 30(1A)).
 The applicant would need to identify how their interests will be affected and why they should be a party to the review.